Room Reservations

 Study Rooms

 Available for JHU students with an active Jcard.
-Required for the Quiet Reading Room in Brody and study rooms in Brody and MSEL.
-Other seats are first come, first served.
+Required for the study rooms in Brody and MSEL.
+All carrel, table, and reading room seats in MSEL and Brody are first come, first served.

 The microfilm and audiovisual viewing rooms maybe be reserved by JHU affiliates with specific research or instructional needs.
 Reservation requests will be reviewed by staff and you will be notified when approved.
 Reservation must be made at least 24 hours in advance.